 Right – so you are ready to change careers and want to find that right role.
 In order to succeed bear in mind the following tips:

 1. Invest in yourself

 This journey is important – so give yourself time to work it all out.
-You will need a significant amount of thought, consideration, time and investment in order to make this change smoothly and to make it the right career change.
+You will need a significant amount of thought, consideration, time, and investment in order to make this change smoothly and to make it the right career change.
 There are many key stages and turning points to consider so take the time to do it.

 2. Get Clarity

-Without real clarity about what you want to do or how to get it, achieving any sense of fulfilment or being in control of your future will be very difficult.
+Without real clarity about what you want to do or how to get it, achieving any sense of fulfillment or being in control of your future will be very difficult.
 Therefore it is really important to work on getting clear about what your central goal is and how to achieve it.
 If you want to learn about the different ways to do this then feel free to drop us a note.

 3. Create an action plan

 Simply knowing what you want will not ensure that you get it.
 You need to be clear about your plan of action and how to carry out what you have specifically designed for yourself.
 Get clear achievable steps in place.
 Outline it so that it is broken down into steps that you can work through towards that bigger goal.
 Reward yourself and be proud of yourself as you get through each stage of your plan.